Subscribe to updates

 Quarter 2 Finance Budget Monitor

-Councillor John Graham questioned the accuracy of the reported £6.1 million deficit, given that £4.6 million in savings were at risk of not being recovered.
-He also raised concerns about the £8 million in savings sought from organisational resourcing.
+Councillor John Graham questioned the accuracy of the reported deficit, given that there was £4.6 million in savings that were at risk of not being delivered, and asked about the risk to £8 million of savings from organisational resourcing.
+Walker confirmed that all amber and red risks were assumed as fully delivered in the forecast, and that there was therefore a risk around delivery.

 Councillor Matthew Hurst declared an interest as his wife receives care through Hertfordshire County Council, and asked for confirmation that any individual charges or charges on individuals are greatly protected from increases.